Shaykh Abu Mujaahid

 For more than twenty years, he taught Tawheed, Fiqh, Hadith, Tafseer, and Arabic grammar at this masjid.
 He traveled to spread the da'wah, near and far: New York, Philadelphia, New Jersey, Kansas City, Salina, Riverside, Fresno, San Diego, and beyond.
 His impact reached far past the cities he visited, traveling to the Caribbean, West and North Africa, and Europe, and into the hearts of countless students who never met him in person.

 In 1421 AH, the great muhaddith Shaykh Muqbil Ibn Haadi al-Waadi'ee رحمه الله came to California for medical treatment.
 Shaykh Fareed had already been thinking of traveling to learn from him, so the meeting brought him great joy.
 Shaykh Muqbil loved him, praised him, and personally attested to his knowledge and virtue.
-It is well known among the students of knowledge that when people would come to Shaykh Muqbil seeking his advice on traveling overseas to study, he would tell them: "Go and sit with Shaykh Fareed who is here with you."
-Shaykh Muqbil even referred to him as Shaykh in his own biographical writings, a clear sign of the place he held in the eyes of one of the great scholars of the Ummah.
+Shaykh Muqbil used to let him address the people and answer their questions in his presence.

 His Character and Worship